boldare/xsolve-associate/README.md

 and provides some entity fetching optimizations for Doctrine ORM to address N+1 queries problem.

-It can play nicely with `Deferred` implementation from `webonyx/graphql-php` allowing to significantly reduce number of database queries.
+It can play especially nicely with `Deferred` implementation from `webonyx/graphql-php` allowing to significantly reduce number of database queries.

 License
 =======